 Head to the supermarket in the morning… pack a lunch… and you’re ready to go!

-This will give you something to look forward to whilst your’re burning rubber.
+This will give you something to look forward to whilst you’re burning rubber.

-Healthy whole grains have been associated with improved gut health and have been long known to provide energy through the day.
+Healthy whole grains have been associated with improved gut health and have been long known to provide energy throughout the day.

-Simple recipes including whole grain rice, pasta or oats are a great way to make penny punching meals.
+Simple recipes including whole grain rice, pasta, or oats are a great way to make penny-pinching meals.

-That way you can spent cash on sweet treats whilst exploring a city.
+That way you can spend cash on sweet treats whilst exploring a city.

 Trying to seek out budget options is a key way to save money on a road trip.